 behind, that darn button that just broke on your dress… all of these things will

-seem so large at the time, but they’re really very small.
+seem so large at the time, but they’re really very small and have happened to thousands of other couples.
 And guess what?
 You’re

 getting married!!!
 Yes, today is that day and it’s all about you!
 We can’t tell

 you how many times we’ve said,